-When your local pharmacy runs low on drugs or supplies, it probably calls Cardinal Health.
+When your local pharmacy runs low on drugs or supplies, it might just call Cardinal Health.
 The company is a top distributor of pharmaceuticals and other medical supplies and equipment in the US.
 Its pharmaceutical division provides supply chain services including branded and generic prescription and OTC drug distribution.
 It also franchises

 Sales and Marketing

-Pharmacies account for the largest chunk of Cardinal's pharmaceutical distribution customer revenues: CVS and Walgreen each account for about 20% of the company's total sales.
-Group purchasing organizations are also key to the company's business, with Novation and Premier each accounting for more than 10% of revenue.
+together accounting for 17% of fiscal 2016 revenue.
 Other customers include hospitals, surgery centers, clinics, physician practices, and clinical laboratories.
 Together, the pharmaceutical and medical distribution segments serve more than 100,000 locations daily.

 Though the bulk of the company's operations consist of direct promotion, sales, and distribution of drugs and medical supplies, Cardinal Health does use some third-party distributors for the manufactured products from its medical division.